Launch your Career

 Am I becoming self-employed for the right reasons?

-Every employee has the right to request more flexible working hours for any reason.
-This means – presuming your employer grants your request – you can dip your toes in the freelance waters while maintaining the safety net of a salary.
+Every employee has the right to request flexible work hours for any reason.
+Assuming your employer agrees, you can experiment with freelancing while maintaining the safety net of a steady income.

 How can I find work when becoming self-employed?